glowen18/Dodge_Ball/README.md

 **Reach Goals**

 1. Be able to adjust the timer to increase or decrease time and to count up or down.
-2. Have different levels of skill with the ball moving faster and multiple balls moving on the gameboard.
+2. Have different levels of skill with the ball moving faster and multiple balls moving on the game board.

 **Approach To Building The Game**